micahflee/hacks-leaks-and-revelations/chapter-4/homework-4-4.md

-# Homework 4-4: Create a VPS
+# Homework 4-4: Setting Up Your First VPS

 You can use whatever cloud provider you'd like.
 I used [DigitalOcean](https://www.digitalocean.com/).